Jason X: Production

 Development of Jason X began in the late 1990s while Freddy vs. Jason was still in development hell.
 With Freddy vs. Jason not moving forward, Jim Isaac and Sean S. Cunningham decided that they wanted another Friday the 13th film made to retain audience interest in the character.
 The film was conceived by Todd Farmer, who plays "Dallas" in the film.
 Farmer considered putting Jason in a variety of new settings before settling on and pitching a space slasher concept modeled on Alien.
 David Cronenberg rewrote his character's dialogue in the script.

 The movie was filmed from March 6 to May 2000 in Toronto.

 Music

 The film score was composed and performed by Harry Manfredini.
 It was released by Varèse Sarabande on May 14, 2002.

 Release

 Theatrical

-Jason X premiered in November 15, 2001 in Spain, and was released on April 26, 2002, in the United States.
-A theatrical trailer was released on November 9, 2001, the same day that the film premiered in Spain.
+Jason X premiered in Spain on November 15, 2001, and was released in the United States on April 26, 2002.
+A theatrical trailer was released on November 9, 2001.